MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-shipping-labels.md

   "destination": "windowsUpdate"
 }
 ```

-This resource has the following values
+This resource has the following values:

 | Value | Type | Description |
 |:--|:--|:--|